Misterhoonster/CS50-cyber/part1/README.md

 # Part 1 of the problem set (ECB and CTR encryption)

-## Setup
-Before diving in, make sure to put your student ID in the `.env` file.
-This ID is used to generate unique ciphertext for Part 1 and unique passwords for Malan in Part 2.
-Don't skip this step unless you enjoy unnecessary confusion later!

 ---

 # Background on ECB and CTR Encryption Modes